vivienne-amm/Advanced-Concepts-of-Cloud-Computing/README.md

 To run the code following steps need to be executed:

+1. run in directory: find . -type f -name "*.sh" -exec chmod +x {} \;
-1. connect to master with ssh and execute manager_setup on it
+connect to master with ssh and execute manager_setup on it
 2. connect to workers with ssh and execute worker_setup1 on it
 3. benchmark script (on master?)
 3. connect to standalone with ssh and execute standalone_setup on it